Western Maryland Scenic Railroad 1309: Western Maryland Scenic Railroad

 In February 2020, a new crowdfunding campaign was announced to raise $390,000 to finish the restoration.
 The organizers claimed the restoration could be completed in six months.
 In early May 2020, restoration work resumed and a successful fundraising effort promoted by Trains Magazine raised over $100,000 to restart the restoration.
 The WMSR estimated they were still around $200,000 short of completing the work and started developing a fund to cover initial operating expenses and facilities for fuel, water, and ash removal to name a few items.

 On December 31, 2020, the restoration was completed and the locomotive moved under its own power for the first time in sixty-four years as part of a series of test runs to return it to operating condition.
 On November 19, 2021, No. 1309 entered its break-in run phase, running from Cumberland to Helmstetter's curve and back for testing.
 After numerous test runs, the No. 1309 locomotive finally entered excursion service on December 17, 2021, pulling the annual Polar Express train.

 On February 25–27, 2022, WMSR and Trains Magazine hosted a private photo charter runby of No. 1309 hauling an 11-car freight train consist over Helmstetter's Curve.
 On May 6, 2022, a plaque was mounted inside No. 1309's cab, honoring former Trains Magazine editor Jim Wrinn, who died earlier in 2022 and had been deeply involved in the restoration project.
 Additionally, two more plaques were mounted underneath both sides of No. 1309's cab, honoring the late Jack Showalter, who originally ran the Allegany Central Railroad between 1988 and 1991 on the same line that the WMSR operated today.

-During Father's Day weekend, No. 1309 was temporarily outfitted with a Pennsylvania Railroad (PRR) 3 chime whistle, which came from a PRR class T1 4-4-4-4 locomotive.
-On October 14, 2022, No. 1309 pulled a fundraiser excursion in partnership with the Railroaders Memorial Museum to benefit the restoration project of the PRR No. 1361 steam locomotive with more than $13,000 raised and the latter's whistle being fitted on the former.
+During Father's Day weekend, No. 1309 was temporarily outfitted with a Pennsylvania Railroad (PRR) 3-chime whistle, which came from a PRR class T1 4-4-4-4 locomotive.
+On October 14, 2022, No. 1309 pulled a fundraiser excursion in partnership with the Railroaders Memorial Museum to benefit the restoration project of the PRR No. 1361 steam locomotive with more than $13,000 raised and the latter's whistle being temporarily fitted on the former.
+In February 2023, No. 1309 was temporarily backdated to its original C&O appearance for the Lerro Production photo charters.
+In mid-2023, No. 1309 was temporarily out of service for maintenance work to its running gear and returned to service in early October 2023.

+In January 2024, No. 1309 suffered some more running gear issues caused by a faulty lubricator, so the locomotive had to be taken out of service again to undergo further maintenance.
+It was discovered that No. 1309 needed new pistons and rods.
+After 15 months of fundraising and repairs, WMSR returned No. 1309 to service in May 2025.